caraya/gulp-starter-2021/src/md-content/virtual-reality-then-and-now.md

 Juul, Jesper.
 "Half-Real: Video Games between Real Rules and Fictional Worlds".
 MIT Press 2005.

+Murray, Janet H. "Inventing the Medium: Principles of Interaction Design as a Cultural Practice".
+MIT Press 2012.

-Murray, Janet H. "Hamlet On the Holodeck: The Future of Narratives in Cyberspace (Updated Edition)".
+---.
+"Hamlet On the Holodeck: The Future of Narratives in Cyberspace (Updated Edition)".
 MIT Press 2017.

 Gibson, William.
 "Neuromancer" Ace 1984.